 Melanoma can be deadly, but it is often curable if caught early.
 It is also the least predictable skin cancer.
 It can occur anywhere, not just in sun-exposed skin.
 About 70 percent of melanoma cases develop in normal skin, while only 30 percent develop in moles.
-It can occur anytime, and is not strongly associated with lifetime accumulation of sun exposure.
+It can occur anytime, and it is not strongly associated with lifetime accumulation of sun exposure.
 Some experts believe melanoma is linked to a few severe sunburns in early life, but others say this link is tenuous and almost impossible to prove.
 Oddly, melanoma is not as tightly correlated with sun exposure as other skin cancers.
 Even more oddly, it's not proven that sunscreen can protect against melanoma.

-Protect thyself

-If you've read much about skin cancer, you know that early detection matters.
+Protect thyself If you've read much about skin cancer, you know that early detection matters.
 Beware of large moles and moles with irregular borders or mingled tones.
 Keep a careful watch for changes in all blemishes.
 You probably know that the darker your skin, the lower your risk.
 That's because dark-skinned people have more melanocytes, and thus more protective melanin.
-But no one is invulnerable, and skin cancer can take so many forms that it can be difficult to recognize.
+No one is invulnerable, and skin cancer can take so many forms that it can be difficult to recognize.
 By all accounts, everyone should be aware of the ABCD warning signs of skin cancer: (Asymmetry, Border irregularity, Color variation, Diameter larger than a pencil eraser).
-Refer to chart below.
-But what if you have lots of moles, and most are funny-shaped or multicolored?
+What if you have lots of moles, and most are funny-shaped or multicolored?
 What if there are too many to keep track of?
 Chances are you should get checked by a dermatologist.
-(Chances are that the modestly moley should also get checked, too.)

 In between self-checks and doctor's visits, remember these precautions.
 Since skin cancers are linked to severe sunburn, experts urge you to minimize your sun exposure.
-But even for those who are reluctant to adopt a vampirish existence and stay indoors from 10 a.m. to 4 p.m., there is hope.
+However, even for those who are reluctant to adopt a vampirish existence and stay indoors from 10 a.m. to 4 p.m., there is hope.
 For one thing, protective clothing and sunscreen help to prevent burns and reduce cumulative exposure.

-However, there are some further cautions.
+There are some further cautions.
 For one thing, most people just don't slather heavily enough.
-"The average person who applies sunscreen only puts on about onefifth of the amount used in testing to establish SPF [sun protection factor rating for sunscreen]," says Eric Kilber, a resident in the University of Wisconsin-Madison department of dermatology, "so if you put on SPF 30, it's probably more like SPF 6.
+"The average person who applies sunscreen only puts on about one-fifth of the amount used in testing to establish SPF [sun protection factor rating for sunscreen]," says Eric Kilber, a resident in the University of Wisconsin-Madison department of dermatology, "so if you put on SPF 30, it's probably more like SPF 6.
 It should be generously applied.
 A couple of small blobs will not cover your face trunk and arms."